Steven7926/GraphQLastic/README.md

 # GraphQLastic
 A simple React interface capable of paginating through large datasets quickly using GraphQL as an API for Elastic Querying
+- The application is built using:
+    - A vite/react/ts frontend
+    - A Golang Chi server on the backend serving up the GraphQL API which connects to Elasticsearch
+    - Elasticsearch for document storing and fetching
+- When running you can go to http://localhost:5050 to test out the graphql api in the GraphQL playground

 # How to start
 1. Run ```docker compose up``` from the root directory to start the web/server/elasticsearch container stack